What politicians and tendering have in common

 Project managers of all persuasions know to anticipate potential disaster and pre-prepare solutions in the event things go pear-shaped.
 Like when your sales lead goes on holiday a week before your tender submission date, or the prime ministerial candidate contracts COVID-19 mid-campaign.
 We can’t always plan for every possible scenario, but we can anticipate some risks – like scope creep, IT glitches, or key personnel being unavailable due to end-of-financial-year commitments.
 So, be prepared.
 Always ask questions at the beginning of your bid to ensure minimal impact to your efforts at creating a compliant, compelling and quality submission.

-Politics and bidding have some uncanny similarities.
+Politicians and tendering have some uncanny similarities.
 What’s important in both is delivering clear, positive messages that resonate with your audience and help them choose you.
 Capitalise on your track record rather than relying on spin, and always plan ahead to avoid derailing the bid (or campaign) that you’ve worked so hard to deliver.

 May the best candidate, and bid, win!